Bainezy94/TheFarmersMarket/README.md

 Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting

-### 3. Describe the project will you be conducting and how. your *App* will address the needs.
+### 3. Describe the project will you be conducting and how your *App* will address the needs.